Diet Fuel Review - Does This Weight-Loss Supplement Really Work?

 Well over half of weight-loss products out there have absolutely ZERO scientific backing.
 Let’s see if Diet Fuel is one of those.
 We conducted a detailed review, examining the ingredients, side effects, overall customer service and clinical studies.
 Plus we sorted through countless user reviews and dieter responses posted online.
 Finally, we summarized all the facts to give you the bottom line.

-To start off, Diet Fuel is available online for $42.99 (90 capsules).
-This product contains green tea leaf, raspberry ketones, caffeine anhydrous, guggulsterones, green coffee, kelp, dendrobium noble stem extract, fucus nodosus, capsimax, citrus aurantium, dulse powder, nettle root, bioperine, diiodotyrosine and brassica campestris root extract.
-It is touted as an “advanced thermogenic.”
-This supplement is part of the pro series available from TwinLab.
-The directions suggest taking it daily as 1-2 capsules.
+To start off, Diet Fuel is an over-the-counter dietary supplement.
+The ingredients are green tea leaf, raspberry ketones, caffeine anhydrous, guggulsterones, green coffee, kelp, dendrobium noble stem extract, fucus nodosus, capsimax, citrus aurantium, dulse powder, nettle root, bioperine, diiodotyrosine and brassica campestris root extract.
+You’ll take 1-2 capsules per day.
 It aims to burn off fat, suppress appetite, boost energy levels and increase thermogenesis.
-With the size of the bottle we see no issues with taking this one on the go.

 Our first concern was with Diet Fuel ingredients.
 “While examining the label, we noticed that this weight-loss aid contains fad elements such as raspberry ketones, which have not been clinically proven to assist with fat loss,” said our Research Editor.
 “This may be part of the reason dieters are not reporting the results they wanted to see.”